 - Download the Monash University FODMAP diet app.
 Familiarise yourself with the FODMAP content of foods.

 - Check out food products by your country in the Monash University FODMAP app.
 This is important as the FODMAP content of certain products changes due to the different processing techniques used.
-This section will also show you products that are certified as low FODMAP.
+This section will also show you products that are certified as low FODMAP in your country.
 The FODMAP content of these products is laboratory tested.
 The image below will be on the products.

 - Look out for products with the FODMAP friendly logo.
-These products are tested and certified.
+These products are also tested and certified.